felix314159/cuda-eth/README.md

 # cuda-eth-address-miner
-Mines vanity addresses with user-customizable prefix and suffix
+Mines customizable eth vanity addresses and solidity fn selectors to save gas.

 ## This is for educational purposes only